 Standard UK's internal audit function is outsourced to Charles Taylor and is led by a senior Charles Taylor manager who is directly accountable to the chairman of the Audit and Risk Committee and has free and unrestricted access to the chairman of the board.
-The head of internal audit has attended the Audit and Risk Committee and board meetings remotely during the pandemic.
+During the year, the head of internal audit has attended the Audit and Risk Committee and board meetings either remotely or in person.
 Internal audit reports provided to the committee summarise the findings of the audits together with a schedule of the open P1 and P2 impact audit issues and progress against the agreed audit timetable.
 The audit timetable is risk based and reflects, amongst other things, the operational, financial, administrative and regulatory aspects of Standard UK's business, taking into account the internal procedures, the controls recorded in the risk register and any reported incidents.
 Some audits may be carried out by external, specialist, consultants.